Code-Institute-Submissions/flux-time/README.md

  [Google Fonts:](https://fonts.google.com/)

 - Google Fonts was used to add 'Open Sans' to body text.
-Instead of using @import to load the fonts in style.css, the files are linked to in site's head to improve load times, and to prevent possible flashes of unstyled text (FOUT), which would create a poor user experience.
+Instead of using @import to load the fonts in style.css, files are linked to in site's head to improve load times, and to prevent possible flashes of unstyled text (FOUT), which would create a poor user experience.

  [jQuery:](https://jquery.com/)